numidiasoft/training/README.md

 > terraform apply
 ```

-It should output the dns name of the new load balancer
+It should outputs the dns name of the new load balancer

 ### Step 3

-Step one creates an packer image and deploy a new version of the web application behind a new load balancer
+Step three creates a packer image and deploy a new version of the web application behind a new load balancer

 To execute the step 3